Many beginner level language students have the misconception that German is an almost impossible language to learn.

 Without knowing any German, you can probably guess what the English equivalents are of the following months:

-What you might not realize is that 80% of the most common English words have Germanic origins.
+What you might not realise is that 80% of the most common English words have Germanic origins.

 These include the most basic and frequently used expressions.
 For example, “I have” and “ich habe” are incredibly similar.